GoogleCloudPlatform/functions-framework-go/README.md

 OR
-* Leverage `LogWriter` provided in function-framework-go(v1.9.0 or higher) library to generate log.
+* Leverage `LogWriter` provided in function-framework-go(v1.9.0 or higher) library to generate logs.
 If `Function-Exeuction-Id` is empty, a pseduorandom execution id will be auto-generated if `LogWriter` is used.

 	```golang
 	package function